NutrinoDaya/Web-Scrapper-Desktop-Application/README.md

 # Created By Mohammad Dayarneh.
-# 2nd Year Cs Student At Bau University.
+# Cs Student At Bau University.